Technigo/project-express-api/README.md

 ## Strech goals reached 🧘

-* Accept filters via query parameters to filter the data you return from endpoints which return an array of data.
+* Implemented accepting filters via query parameters to filter the data you return from endpoints which return an array of data
-* If your dataset is large, try implementing 'pages' using `.slice()` to return only a selection of results from the array.
-You could then use a query parameter to allow the client to ask for the next 'page'.
+* Implemented pagination using `.slice()` to return only a selection of results from the array
+* Implemented next and previous page for the pagination, such as maximum pages
 * On routes which return a single item, handle when the item doesn't exist and return some useful data in the response.